Geometric Boundary Data for the Gravitational Field: The strong well-posedness of the IBVP for the harmonic Einstein equations

 We start with the wave equation for $\gamma^{tx}$ with smooth boundary data (\ref{eq:2.3}) and smooth compatible initial data.
 By means of the transformation (\ref{eq:1.4}) in Sec.~\ref{sec:homdn}, we modify the forcing so that the variables satisfy homogeneous boundary conditions, which we denote by

-Then there is an energy estimate.
-The problem is strongly well posed and we can solve the wave equation to estimate $\gamma^{tx}$ and its derivatives on the boundary, as well as in the interior $x>0$, in terms of the data.
-Next we use the constraint (\ref{eq:2.4x}) and obtain Neumann boundary data for $\gamma^{xx}$ from $\partial_t \gamma^{tx}(t,0)$.
+Then we can estimate $\gamma^{tx}$ and its derivatives on the boundary, as well as in the interior $x>0$, in terms of the data.
+The problem is strongly well posed and we can solve the wave equation for $\gamma^{tx}$.

+Next, since $\gamma^{tx}(t,0)$ is a known smooth function, we use the harmonic boundary condition (\ref{eq:2.4x}) and obtain smooth Neumann boundary data $\partial_t \gamma^{tx}(t,0)$ for $\gamma^{xx}$.
 We again use the transformation (\ref{eq:1.4}) so that $\partial_x \gamma^{xx}(t,0)\equiv 0$, using the notation (\ref{eq:qhom}).
 The resulting wave problem for $\gamma^{xx}$ with homogeneous Neumann data is strongly well posed so that we can estimate $\gamma^{xx}(t,x)$ and its derivatives.
-Finally, we obtain the same result for $\gamma^{tt}$, using the constraint (\ref{eq:2.4t}) and the transformation (\ref{eq:1.4}).
+Finally, we obtain the same result for $\gamma^{tt}$, using the harmonic boundary condition (\ref{eq:2.4t}) and the transformation (\ref{eq:1.4}).

+{\bf Remark.} {\it Alternatively, instead of (\ref{eq:2.3}), we could obtain a strongly well posed problem by prescribing Dirichlet or Neumann data for $\gamma^{xx}$ and using the harmonic boundary conditions to solve for the remaining components in the sequential order $(\gamma^{tx},\gamma^{tt})$.}